sudoDeVinci/Microcontrollers/README.md

 # Microcontroller Usage - Notes

-This repository serves to demonstrate more hard to find/grasp/lesser talked about concepts in microcontroller development using Arduino.
+This repository serves to demonstrate more hard to find/grasp, lesser talked about, or usually poorly explained concepts in microcontroller development using Arduino.
 Concepts here work for Pi Pico, Esp32-SX and Arduino Uno unless specified otherwise.

 Due to the closed source nature of my latest project with the Växjö Linnaeus Science Park, any descriptions used from it will only be posted here after being sufficiently decontextualized.